gaozhitong/MoSE-AUSeg/README.md

 # Modeling Multimodal Aleatoric Uncertainty in Segmentation with Mixture of Stochastic Experts
-The official code repo for the paper "Modeling Multimodal Aleatoric Uncertainty in Segmentation with Mixture of Stochastic Experts".
-(ICLR 2023)
+Welcome to the GitHub repository for *Modeling Multimodal Aleatoric Uncertainty in Segmentation with Mixture of Stochastic Experts*.
+The complete code for this project will be released **before the end of April**.
+Please check back later for the code and instructions on how to use it.
+Thanks for your interest!

 ## Updates
 - 03/01/2023 Upload evluation metrics.